Book

 The Captain's Anchorage offers beautiful patio seating.

-Soon after miner Bill Holcomb discovered gold in the valley that would later bear his name, three wild west towns popped up to support eager miners who would pour into the area over the next years.
-Today, the Gold Fever Trail is a self-guided, off-road tour of Holcomb Valley ghost towns and offers a fascinating glimpse into a long-gone world.
-Find remnants of old mining activity and ominous reminders of the wild west days like Hangman's Tree, Wilbur's Grave, and Ross' Grave.
+Soon after Bill Holcomb discovered gold in the valley that would later bear his name, wild west towns sprang up to support the eager miners who would pour into the area over the next years.
+Today, the Gold Fever Trail is a self-guided, off-road tour of Holcomb Valley offering a fascinating glimpse into a long-gone world.
+Find remnants of old mining activity and ominous reminders of the wild west days, like Hangman's Tree and the graves of Wilbur and Ross.

 Doble Cemetery

-In 1873, Big Bear's 'Second Gold Rush' was headed by Elias 'Lucky' Baldwin in the area known today as Baldwin Lake.
+In 1873, Big Bear's 'Second Gold Rush' was spearheaded by Elias 'Lucky' Baldwin in the area known today as Baldwin Lake.
 A new mining town called Bairdstown - later named Doble - included saloons, hotels, restaurants, blacksmith shops, and the like.
-Being the wild west, fist fights and shootings were regular and a cemetery was soon needed.
+Being the wild west, fist fights and shootings were regular events and a cemetery was soon needed.
 While few reminders of Doble exist - like the ruins of Lucky Baldwin Mine - the Doble Cemetery still sits just off of the east end of Holcomb Valley Road with about 25 marked graves.
+May their occupants rest in peace.

 White crosses mark graves of the unknown at Doble Cemetery in Big Bear Lake.